` Does piano placement in the home really matter?

 Will a grand piano fit?

-Make an appointment to talk with one of our piano consultants at our Boston or Newton location.
+Make an appointment to talk with one of our piano consultants at our Newton location.
 They can assist you as you decide on the right piano–and right piano placement–for you.

 Share This: